zjkmxy/zjkmxy.github.io/_posts/2020-07-04-sqrt-thesis.md

 Two naive methods are array and prefix sum:
 - Array stores every element individually.
 - Prefix sum stores all cumulative sums $$\sum_{k=0}^{i}{x_k}$$.
-  We can get every range sum by a substration, but we need to change $$O(N)$$ elements each time we modify one element.
+  We can get every range sum by a substraction, but we need to change $$O(N)$$ elements each time we modify one element.

 | Operation    |    Array    | Prefix Sum  |
 | ------------ | ----------- | ----------- |